Adding Experiences

 --experience "Experience_56ccce99"

-Similarly you can add and remove arbitrary tags:
+Similarly you can add and remove individual tags:

 resim experiences tag \